- See & Do

 Audio Tours - in English, Dutch, French, German, Spanish, Italian and Japanese, lasting 40 minutes, are available inside the main entrance.
 Cost: Adults: £4.00.
 Concessions £3.00

-Private Evening Tours - depending on the availability of the Cathedral, private evening tours may also be arranged.
+Private Evening Tours - depending on the availability of the Cathedral, private (historical) evening tours by Cathedral guides may also be arranged.
 Costs: £20.00 per person (minimum charge £500).

 These visits are very popular - numbers are limited and they must be booked well in advance.